 What Not to Eat:

-The functional medicine team at LifeWorks are incredibly skilled at finding and resolving systemic inflammation that contribute to health conditions like neuropathy.
+The functional medicine team at LifeWorks is incredibly skilled at finding and resolving systemic inflammation that contributes to health conditions like neuropathy.